 People want to experience a sense of personal power.
 They want to feel as though they are in control of events and circumstances, and they desire to experience this at a moment’s notice without repercussions.

 People want certainty that they can and will obtain their most cherished goals and objectives as soon as possible.
 These are the goals that are aligned with their highest values and personal needs.

-These people will be persuaded once you have cleared the obstacles from their path.
-These are the obstacles that are currently impeding their progress, and the challenges that are draining the life-force from their souls and their goals.
+These people will be persuaded once you have cleared the obstacles in their path.
+These are the obstacles that are currently impeding their progress and the challenges that are draining the life-force from their souls and their goals.